bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### How do I post a specific list of UIDs to NCBI's history server?

-Use epost.
+Use `epost`.
 This comes in handy if you have a large list of UIDs and want to retrieve the data in batches.
 NCBI recommends that UIDs be posted in batches of 500.

 ```perl